T4g1/z14/README.md

 Display other statistics
 >.score stats

-Only @paglops should be able to use the feature.
+Only SCORE_TRACKER_USER should be able to use the feature.

 #### Scoring
 **Add new scores**
-The score is calculated over 10 points, with 0 being the lowest and 10 the highest.
+The score is calculated over 10 points, with -10 being the lowest and 10 the highest.
 After each joke, the score is input with
 > .score x

 where x = score sur [-10;10]

 **Correct score**
-In case of error, the scores which have been input in the last 60m can be removed.
+In case of error, the scores which have been input in the last SCORE_TRACKER_FIX_TIME can be removed.
-> .score correct x
+> .fix x

 The functionality must check x against the latest input value & remove only one which matches.